oemof/tespy/doc/using_tespy.rst

 There are two calculation modes available (:code:`'design'` and :code:`'offdesign'`), which are explained in the subsections below.
 If you choose :code:`offdesign` as calculation mode the specification of a design_file is mandatory.

-The usage of an initialisation file is always optional but highly recommended, as the convergence of the solution process will be improved.
+The usage of an initialisation file is always optional but highly recommended, as the convergence of the solution process will be improved, if you provide good starting values.
 If do not specify an :code:`init_file`, the initialisation from .csv-file will be skipped.
 Parallel computation can improve the calculation velocity of very large networks or networks with a large number of fluids (if used for mixtures). **Parallel code execution does not work on windows at the moment!**
 :code:`init_only=True` usually is used for debugging.
 You could use this feature to export a not solved network, if you want to do the parametrisation in .csv-files rather than your python script.